rmello4d/TheSustainableDeveloper/brain_control.md

 Bottom line: The brain is not our puppet.
 It is an organ too complex, powerful and designed to go beyond our control.

-Having said that, if we can't control it, what's all the fuss about it ?
+Having said that, if we can't fully control it, what's all the fuss about it ?

-The use of our brain is direct related to the levels of energy we have.
-In the sense of energy consumption, we should detail a plan to cut waste and run the brain engine much leaner.
+Well, some activities are under our control.
+In the sense of energy consumption, for these activities we should detail a plan to cut waste and run much leaner.

 No magical power needed.